 The format of the data to be transferred is composed of various factors such as data bit length, parity on/off, parity type, address bits and the number of stop bits.
 These factors are determined by the setup of various bits within the UCR1 register.
 The BNO bit controls the number of data bits which can be set to either 8 or 9.
 The PRT bit controls the choice if odd or even parity.
 The PREN bit controls the parity on/off function.
 The STOPS bit decides whether one or two stop bits are to be used.
 The following table shows various formats for data transmission.
-The address detect mode control bit identifies the frame as an address character.
+The address bit, which is the MSB of the data byte, identifies the frame as an address character or data if the address detect function is enabled.
 The number of stop bits, which can be either one or two, is independent of the data length.

 Start Bit Data Bits Address Bits Parity Bit Stop Bit

-Example of 8-bit Data Formats
+Example of 8-bit D Example of 8-bit Data Formats

 1 8 0 0 1

 1 7 0 1 1

 1 7 1 0 1

-Example of 9-bit Data Formats
+Example of 9-bit D ata Formats

 1 9 0 0 1

 1 8 0 1 1

 1 8 1 0 1